 Domestic Violence and Lupus

 I met someone with lupus today, and I will not disclose her name for her privacy, but she told me that I could tell her story.
-Domestic violence is a real thing, and it just hurts way more when you have a condition.
-I met women that have been battered, bruised, or verbally abused.
-Then they will end up in the hospital to treat the diseases and lupus being they caught a flare-up, and their abuser will be sitting right there with them and encouraging them that they will get better and that they would never hurt them.
+Domestic violence is a real thing, and it can hurt even more when you are living with a chronic health condition.
+I have met women that have been battered, bruised, and verbally abused.
+This abuse can lead to lupus flare-ups, landing them in the hospital, with their abuser sitting right there next to them and encouraging them.
+Saying that they will get better and that they would never hurt them.
 Then it becomes a repeat cycle.
 Love can be blind.

 Lupus can be triggered by stress